 Prescription discount cards, sweepstakes, and pleas for charity are just a few of the many ways thieves target seniors.
 As a general rule, anything providing a discount or offering a free award should not cost a dime to receive.
 Your loved one should check for fees and skip any offers that seem too good to be true.

 Avoiding scammers may seem simple, but sometimes even the most independent seniors find themselves being swindled.
 Those facing any mental challenges may be especially susceptible to fraud, but a trained caregiver can help increase cognitive function to keep seniors more alert and aware.
 If you are thinking about in-home care for your senior loved one, give Home Care Assistance a call.
-We offer live-in and hourly care in Tampa, and our caregivers can assist with a variety of tasks that allow your loved one to remain in the comfort of home.
+We offer live-in and respite care Palm Harbor fl, and our caregivers can assist with a variety of tasks that allow your loved one to remain in the comfort of home.
 Have any questions?
 Call one of our Care Managers at (727) 330-7862 to schedule a no-obligation consultation.